StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 ## Introduction

 TOSCAlite is a very lightweight version of the OASIS TOSCA standard.
-It can be used to model a deployment based on Linux systems (mostly Ubuntu 16.04 LTS)
+It can be used to model a deployment based on Linux systems (mostly Ubuntu 16.04 LTS).

 ## Nodes

-A node defined in the ``model.xml`` (see Packaging) represents a node in a TOSCAlite topology.
+A node defined in the ``model.xml`` (see [Packaging](#packaging)) represents a node in a TOSCAlite topology.
 TOSCAlite defines two types of nodes.
 It is not possible to extend TOSCAlite with more types of nodes.

-In XML a node gets defined as following:
+In XML a node gets defined as follows:

 ```XML
 <Node>